hyosung11/Launch-School/Courses/JS129/study_guide4_20220327.md

 #### 1.3.11 The Constructor `prototype` Property

-So far, so good.
-We have a constructor function and a prototype object that work together.
-Between them, they create dog objects for us that don't waste memory with multiple copies of methods.
-However, we still haven't explained why we should bother with constructors.
-We can pair a prototype with a factory function and get the same effect.

 What makes constructors special is a characteristic of all function objects in JavaScript: they all have a prototype property that we call the **function prototype** to distinguish them from the prototypes used when creating ordinary objects.
 The code we showed in the previous section emulates something that JavaScript bundles with constructors.
 Let's take a look at that property:

 ```sh